 All COVID-19 vaccines purchased by the Federal government are free to the patient regardless of health insurance coverage.
 All providers must vaccinate individuals regardless of their insurance status, type of coverage, and are prohibited from balance billing or otherwise charging recipients for the vaccine.

 Are the vaccines safe for people with T1D?

 All data show the vaccines are safe and effective for people with T1D and both vaccines were tested in people with diabetes.
-8.4% of Moderna trial participants had diabetes and 9.4% of Pfizer/Biontech participants had diabetes.
+9.4% of Moderna, 8.4% of Pfizer-BioNTech, and 0.5% of J&J trial participants had diabetes.
 There were no adverse effects reported in these populations.
 We do not have any information on the number of people with T1D in these trials, nor about T1D-specific adverse events reported yet in scientific literature, but there is no evidence at the moment to indicate that these vaccines are unsafe for people with T1D.

 What about children with T1D?

 On June 18th, Dr. Rochelle Walensky, Director of the Centers for Disease Control and Prevention (CDC), recommended the use of the Moderna and Pfizer-BioNTech COVID-19 vaccines for children 6 months of age and older.
 This decision comes on the heels of the FDA granting emergency use authorization of the vaccines for this age group on Thursday, June 16th.

 The clinical trials showed that both vaccines are safe and effective in these age groups—including people with T1D.
 Individuals are encouraged to get in touch with their pediatrician to discuss how to get the vaccines.

 Who do I talk to about getting a vaccine?